mawillia/mitysom-am57x-ref/fpga/devkit_basic_gpio/README.md

 To create a bitstream running vivado in non-project mode, run the following TCL script to build the project.

-vivado -mode tcl -source ./script/build_devkit_bitstream_batch.tcl
+vivado -mode batch -source ./script/build_devkit_bitstream_batch.tcl

 This will create an output folder ./devkit_output and will place the build report files as well as a generated bitstream.